Chalk home page

 Optional relationships

-You can define optional relationships simply by using the typing.Optional[...] keyword:
+To define optional relationships, use the typing.Optional[...] keyword:

 from typing import Optional